Links checked 02/11/18.

-Sweet’s syndrome is caused by errors in the innate immune system, the body’s most primitive ‘hard-wired’ immune system, and a part of the immune system that doesn’t produce antibodies.
-Because of these errors, in some people with Sweet’s syndrome their innate immune system responds to antigens in a way that it shouldn’t, i.e. is hypersensitive and goes into overdrive, overreacting to the presence of infectious, inflammatory, drug, or tumour cell antigens (Bhat et al, 2015: 257; Kasirye et al, 2011: 135).
+In Sweet’s syndrome, the innate immune system – the body’s most primitive ‘hard-wired’ immune system and a part of the immune system that doesn’t produce antibodies – doesn’t always work in the way that it should.
+Because of this, in some people with Sweet’s syndrome, their innate immune system responds to antigens in a way that it shouldn’t, i.e. is hypersensitive and overreacts or responds in the wrong way to the presence of infectious, inflammatory, drug, or tumour cell antigens (Bhat et al, 2015: 257; Kasirye et al, 2011: 135).

 Antigens are mainly proteins or sugars on the surface of a cell or a non-living substance, that a part of your immune system called the adaptive immune system sees as a foreign invader and produces antibodies in response to.
 The presence of antigens associated with certain health conditions, medications and vaccinations can potentially trigger Sweet’s syndrome by stimulating the innate immune system to produce molecular messengers called cytokines, which eventually leads to the activation of white blood cells called neutrophils (Gosheger et al, 2002: 70).
 The neutrophils migrate to skin tissues and sometimes other tissues, causing skin lesions or other symptoms of Sweet’s syndrome.

 If I have Sweet’s syndrome should I avoid having vaccinations?